-Society representatives elect 36 General Council members to lead efforts to spread the teachings of The Urantia Book and to serve members of The Urantia Book Fellowship and all people who are interested in the teachings of The Urantia Book.
+Society representatives elect thirty-six General Council members to lead efforts to spread the teachings of The Urantia Book and to serve members of The Urantia Book Fellowship and all people who are interested in the teachings of The Urantia Book.
 The General Council usually meets twice a year, one of the meetings being optional.
 Most General Council members serve on committees.
-The General Council members elect 8 Executive Committee members who meet roughly every 2 weeks.
+The General Council members elect eight Executive Committee members who meet roughly every two weeks.
 There are also many committees who meet to help the spread of the teachings of The Urantia Book.
-To find out more about the governance and goals of The Urantia Book Fellowship, please refer to the Constitution and the By-Laws in the links to the left of this page.
+To find out more about the governance and goals of The Urantia Book Fellowship, please refer to our Constitution and By-Laws.

 Meet our general council

-I received a copy of the Urantia Book from my father (K. David Schlundt) for my 13th birthday and have been a student of the book ever since.
+I received a copy of The Urantia Book from my father (K. David Schlundt) for my thirteenth birthday and have been a student of the book ever since.
 I live in Ashland City, Tennessee (just outside Nashville) with my wife Zada Law.
 I am an Associate Professor of Psychology at Vanderbilt University.
 I have been on the faculty at Vanderbilt University since 1985 and split my time between teaching and research.
 I was trained as a clinical psychologist and have devoted my career to research in health psychology.
-I am especially interested in the role of behaviors (eating, exercise, stress management) in the treatment and prevention of disease and in better understanding how contexts (emotions, thoughts, places) influence these behaviors.
+I am especially interested in the role of behaviors (eating, exercise, and stress management), in the treatment and prevention of disease, and in better understanding how contexts (emotions, thoughts, and places) influence these behaviors.
 My research has also focused on health disparities, community-based participatory research, program evaluation, behavioral interventions, and psychological and behavioral assessment.

-I am pleased and honored to have the opportunity to return to the work of the revelation as a member of the Fellowship’s General Council after an absence for personal reasons of some 25 years.
+I am pleased and honored to have the opportunity to return to the work of the revelation as a member of the Fellowship’s General Council after an absence for personal reasons of some twenty-five years.
 Hopefully I have acquired some skills and experience in the meantime that will be useful to our excellent team.
-The Urantia Book came into my life in spring 1975 near the end of a two-year high school teaching commitment (maths and physics) at Cornwall College in Montego Bay, Jamaica.
+The Urantia Book came into my life in spring 1975 near the end of a two-year high school teaching commitment (math and physics) at Cornwall College in Montego Bay, Jamaica.
 Its arrival was a critical answer to years of frustration and angst, which started in my late teens, over the apparent inability of anyone, including the churches, to provide answers to the most basic questions about the meaning of life and the cosmos.
-The first paper I read when I cracked open the book upon its arrival was on the Supreme Being – I was hooked.
-It was not long after that I realized that Jesus is who he said he was – the Son of God and the Son of Man.
+The first paper I read when I cracked open the book upon its arrival was on the Supreme Being; I was hooked.
+It was not long after that I realized that Jesus is who he said he was, the Son of God and the Son of Man.
 I haven’t looked back since.
 I am at your service.
-BTW I live in Northern Ontario, Canada with my wife Martine.
+I live in Northern Ontario, Canada, with my wife Martine.

-Jena Lassiter (Media and Communication Service Team Chair)
+Jena Lassiter (Media and Communications Team Chair - Executive Committee)

 My BS degree is in Computer Science.
-I worked at Hewlett-Packard for decades and had my own web design business for 10 years.
-I have experience with website design and development, product definition based on user needs, user-interface design, story-boarding, integrating ideas from multiple sources, creative problem solving, defect tracking, project management, leading continuous improvement methods, search engine optimization, software development and creating technical documentation.
+I worked at Hewlett-Packard (HP) for decades and had my own web design business for ten years.
+I have experience with website design and development, product definition based on user needs, user interface design, storyboarding, integrating ideas from multiple sources, creative problem solving, defect tracking, project management, leading continuous improvement methods, search engine optimization, software development, and creating technical documentation.
 I also have a background in team facilitation and managing conflict constructively.
-At HP I led an Inclusivity Task Force for some years to help a predominantly white male culture learn to value and integrate cultural and ethnic diversity.
-Besides spending time working with the Fellowship, I teach women and girls app development and enjoy gardening.
+At HP I led an Inclusivity Task Force for some years to help a predominantly white male culture learn to value and integrate cultural, gender, and ethnic diversity.
+Besides spending time working with the Fellowship, I enjoy gardening and enjoying time with my amazing husband.

 Cristina Seaborn (Publications Committee Chair)

-Cristina is a world class fiddler, violinist, composer, and teaching artist living in Minnesota.
-Through the many Urantia conferences, she has found her place as a performer and music director for the spiritual upliftment of audiences.
-She currently serves as the Gratitude Committee, Publication Chair, a member of the Interfaith Committee, chair of the Parliament of the Worlds’ Religions 2018 joint Urantia Book Booth team, and part of the advisory council for the joint 2020 Urantia Conference in Vancouver.
+Cristina is a world-class fiddler, violinist, composer, and teaching artist living in Minnesota.
+Through many Urantia conferences, she has found her place as a performer and music director for the spiritual upliftment of audiences.
+She currently serves as the Publications Committee Chair, Gratitude Committee Chair, member of the Social Media Committee, and serves as an adjunct member of the Interfaith Committee.

 Daniel Amyx (Membership Committee Chair)

-Dan was raised Catholic.
+Daniel was raised Catholic.
 As he matured he asked questions that the church could not answer, and inevitably he left the church in search of “the Real” God.
-After years of studying the world's religions, he found the Urantia Book in a bookstore in 1978, and has since been involved in the Urantia Community.
-Dan was a Founding Member, Vice President, and two time President of the Florida Students of The Urantia Book (FSUB), an independent group of readers who held annual conferences in the State of Florida.
+After years of studying the world's religions, he found The Urantia Book in a bookstore in 1978, and has since been involved in the Urantia community.
+Dan was a Founding Member, Vice President, and two-time President of the Florida Students of The Urantia Book (FSUB), an independent group of readers who held annual conferences in the State of Florida.
 He also helped develop, and was the first President of The Agondonter Boot Camp Society (ABCs) of Florida.
-Daniel has done presentations on Business Ethics based on Urantia Book teachings at different groups in the continental U.S. ; A presentation on the shift from the informational age to the new paradigm of spiritual community; and a number of collaborative efforts at conferences and retreats.
+Daniel has done presentations on Business Ethics based on Urantia Book teachings at different groups in the continental US, a presentation on the shift from the informational age to the new paradigm of spiritual community, and a number of collaborative efforts at conferences and retreats.
 He and his wife Lara, own two optical shops in Florida, and have mixed “spiritual ministry” and a retail practice in a uniquely successful manner.